 How to Edit Hosts File in Windows, MacOS and Linux

-What is Hosts File?
+What is a Hosts File

-In short, a hosts file is a local file that contains domain names and their matching IP addresses.
+A hosts file is a local file that contains domain names and their matching IP addresses.
 It’s found in all common operating systems and acts as a map, identifying and locating hosts on IP networks.

-Why Modify the Hosts File?
+Why Modify the Hosts File

 You can take advantage of the situation above when you’ve just purchased a domain.
 Or, when you’re migrating your website to a different hosting provider and your domain needs to point to the new server.
 Usually, it’ll take 24 to 48 hours for your domain to start working, and during that time, you won’t be able to access your site.

 By editing the hosts file, specifically adding a custom IP address that points to your domain, you’ll be able to open your website.
-This is useful if you want to modify your site after migrating and see how it’ll look on the new server
+This is useful if you want to modify your site after migrating and see how it’ll look on the new server.

 The hosts file is written in plain-text format.
 Hence, you can use any text editor like Notepad, for example, to edit it.